shubhamdevgupta/snake_rewind/README.md

 * Nokia keypad phone nostalgia
 * Minimal AMOLED aesthetics
-* Retro arcade games
+* Retro arcade culture
-* Modern premium UI design
+* Modern social mobile games

 The goal was to create:

-> “A premium modern social remake of the legendary Snake game.”
+> “A premium social arcade remake of the legendary Snake game.”

 ---

 # 📄 Privacy

-Snake Rewind does not collect personal user data without consent.
+Snake Rewind does not collect sensitive personal information without user consent.

 Firebase services may be used for:

+* Authentication
 * Analytics
-* Authentication
 * Crash reporting
+* Cloud synchronization

 ---